aibtcdev/owner-agent-registry/README.md

 ### Why This Registry?

-The rise of agentic AI—autonomous systems that perceive, reason, plan, and act on behalf of users—is transforming commerce and coordination.
+The rise of agentic AI, autonomous systems that perceive, reason, plan, and act on behalf of users is transforming commerce and coordination.
 While Ethereum and L2s like Base advance standards such as ERC-8004 (with its Identity, Reputation, and Validation registries), Stacks offers unique advantages: Bitcoin-anchored finality, Clarity's decidable and re-entrancy-resistant language, and native tools like SIP-009 (NFTs) and SIP-018 (signed structured data).

 From AIBTC's real-world testing (e.g., proof-of-completion verification, permissioned agent accounts without custody risks), we've learned that agent growth thrives on: